Forecast-it/handbook/vocabulary.md

 Like most other organizations in the world, Forecast has over time developed a vocabulary specific to our work and company.

+Please feel free to modify, update and add new stuff to this vocabulary.
+You, yes I'm pointing at you!!!

 **Project** - Planned set of interrelated tasks to be executed over a period and within certain cost and other limitations.
 It is defined by a contract/budget that has been approved by a client.
 (M&P An independent billable Client request) A project has an associated color.

 **People** - The human aspect of the company.
 This could be time reported, utilization, calendars, workload etc.